MtnViewJohn/DrawBoy/README.md

 The following environment variables affect the behavior of **drawboy**.
 They provide information that will likely be common to all **drawboy** runs.
-It may be useful to set them in the users account profile.
+It may be useful to set them in the user's account profile.

 **DRAWBOY_LOOMDEVICE**